kplindegaard/smbus2/README.md

 ## Example 2: Read a block of data

+You can read up to 32 bytes at once.

     from smbus2 import SMBusWrapper

     with SMBusWrapper(1) as bus:
         # Read a block of 16 bytes from address 80, offset 0
-        # Note: You can read up to 32 bytes at once
         block = bus.read_i2c_block_data(80, 0, 16)
         # Returned value is a list of 16 bytes
         print(block)